fmcpherson/pagePark/README.md

+NOTE: This repo is a fork of scripting/pagePark for the purposes of provisioning instances on DigitalOcean.com and Render.com.
+The code and domains directory were added by me.
+Code is no longer needed.
+Domains is needed to test pagePark's hosting of content.

+The config.json file has been edited to point to an edited OPML template and to mirror public OPML files to provide HTTPS access to them.

+The following was written by the developer, Dave Winer.

 # PagePark

-I wrote  this simple HTTP server to park domains I've bought but not yet used.
+Dave Winer wrote  this simple HTTP server to park domains I've bought but not yet used.

 Then I kept going and added all the features I want to help me manage my own websites, far beyond just parking them.
 I liked the name so I kept it.
 Think of it as a nice park where you keep your pages. ;-)